Early White Hair: Myths, Facts, Causes and Prevention Tips

 Here are some of the facts about early white hair that you need to be aware of:

-Fact 1: Genetics Play a Major Role
+Fact 1: Genetics plays a Major Role

 One key reason for white hair at an early age is your genetic makeup.
 Genetics play a crucial role in determining when and how rapidly you might start developing white hair.
-Scientific research has recognised certain genes, such as the IRF4 gene, which are involved in greying of hair.
+Scientific research has recognised certain genes, such as the IRF4 gene, which are involved in the greying of hair.
 This particular gene is responsible for controlling melanin production – an essential pigment for maintaining our hair colour.
 If your family has a history of people developing white hair at a young age, there’s a higher likelihood that you may also encounter the same white hair problem.

 Fact 2: Medical Conditions Can Contribute